All Episodes

 So she took them home and made spaghetti sauce.

-Well uh compliments of Michelle.
+Well, compliments of Michelle.

 Yeah, I know.

-I mean, this is nuts.
+This is nuts.

-Oh, don't get a healthy food stuff.
+Oh, don't get healthy food stuff.

-Education department working on that.
+Education Department working on that.

 Like we do the cows for crying out loud.